opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_3/report.md

 60     As the CPF moneys were withdrawn by the Plaintiff in August 2016 and disposed of him right in the middle of the divorce proceedings, it is patently clear that he was dissipating the matrimonial assets so that they would no longer be available for division.
 For the same reasons I have decided that the entire matrimonial flat should be regarded as part of pool of matrimonial assets, I was of the view that the CPF moneys, including the amounts withdrawn by the Plaintiff, should still be included as part of the pool of matrimonial assets available for division.
 Further, even if the Plaintiff was not dissipating the matrimonial assets, based on the decision of the Court of Appeal in _TNL v TNK_ (at \[24\]), the amount withdrawn will have to be returned to the pool of matrimonial assets for division.
 I would, however, exclude the $20,000.00 which the Plaintiff spent on cancer treatment, from the pool.
 Even though this expenditure does not fall into the category of “daily, run-of-the-mill expenses” referred to by the Court of Appeal, it is a necessity for the Plaintiff and should be excluded.

-61     The Plaintiff also relied on _BGT v BGU_ (at \[29\]) as authority that the CPF savings that were accumulated by him before the marriage should be excluded from the matrimonial assets that are available for division.[\[note: 26\]](#Ftn_26) I agree.
+61     The Plaintiff also relied on _BGT v BGU_ (at \[29\]) as authority that the CPF savings that were accumulated by him before the marriage should be excluded from the matrimonial assets that are available for division.[^26] I agree.
 Under s 112(10) of the WC, property acquired before the marriage would not be a matrimonial asset unless it has been substantially improved during the marriage by the other party of both parties to the marriage.
 Accordingly, CPF savings acquired before the marriage would be excluded.
 This is because they would not have been improved during the marriage by the Defendant.
 Also, as I stated at \[30\] above, the interest on this sum would have to be deducted as well.

 62     In the result, I was of the view that $169,823.77 (being $426,116.07 - $236,292.30 - $20,000.00) should properly be included in the pool of matrimonial assets available for apportionment.

-63     While I would treat the bank savings of the Plaintiff in the same manner, in the absence of any evidence to show when it was acquired, I will include the entire amount of $7,000.00[\[note: 27\]](#Ftn_27) in the pool of matrimonial assets.
+63     While I would treat the bank savings of the Plaintiff in the same manner, in the absence of any evidence to show when it was acquired, I will include the entire amount of $7,000.00[^27] in the pool of matrimonial assets.

 #### The CPF savings of the Defendant